 All Kaleen products are unique by nature.
 Routine care and cleaning are vital to maintaining the long-term durability and appearance of your product.
 For maximum appearance retention, rotate for rugs every 3-6 months.
 Keep your rug out of direct sunlight as much as possible.
 With the exception of our Indoor/Outdoor products that have been UV protected, rugs in direct sunlight will fade over time.

-Minor spills on Kaleen Rug & Broadloom with the exception of our hand-processed Jute, Tensil OR Viscose products may be restored by first scraping off any food or debris with a dull instrument.
-Then mix a very small amount of dish soap with a cup of cold water.
+Minor spills on Kaleen Rugs & Broadloom with the exception of our hand-processed Jute, Tensil, OR Viscose products may be restored by first scraping off any food or debris with a dull instrument.
+Then, mix a very small amount of dish soap with a cup of cold water.
 With a clean sponge and your soap mixture, gently remove the remainder of the stain.

 Avoid using excessive water.
 Blot the area with a dry cotton towel or white paper towel and allow to dry thoroughly.
 However, for best results, professional cleaning is always recommended.